Host University for Melbourne, Australia

 Located in Burwood, an eastern suburb of Melbourne (pop.
 3.6 million), alongside Gardiner’s Creek parklands and close to the natural bushland of Wattle Park, the Melbourne campus is a thriving hub of student activity for over 18,000 students.
 The campus landscaping brings life, movement, and color to complement the award-winning modern architecture and facilities.
-The main feature of the campus is a courtyard with a spectacular water sculpture and amphitheatre, often used for concerts and outdoor meetings.
+The main feature of the campus is a courtyard with a spectacular water sculpture and amphitheater, often used for concerts and outdoor meetings.
 It’s also host to the Deakin University Art Gallery

 Walking and biking tracks connect the campus to Melbourne’s extensive system of bicycle trails.
 Other sporting and recreational activities include a theatre, cafeteria, shops, excellent student services, and a variety of sporting clubs including water-skiing, surfing, rock climbing, whitewater rafting, and caving.
-The campus is located 8 miles (14 km) from Melbourne city centre; the tram ride from the city takes approximately 45 minutes.
+The campus is located eight miles (14 km) from Melbourne city center; the tram ride from the city takes approximately 45 minutes.
 There also are buses that connect with the suburban train stations.

 If you are into the contemporary arts (dance, drama, photography, film, and visual arts) then this is a great place for you.
 A full range of arts, sciences, health, education, and business courses are also available.